memgraph/docs/mage/query-modules/cpp/collections.md

 ### `sort(input_list)`

 Sorts the elements of an input list if they are of the same type.
+If they are not of the same type, an exception is thrown.

 #### Input: